 Our team provides specialized services for a wide variety of circulatory disorders.
 Our surgeons perform reconstructive procedures for occlusive and aneurysmal diseases.
 They have special expertise in:

 - Surgery and stenting for stroke prevention (carotid endarterectomy / carotid stenting / transcarotid artery revascularization)

 - Treatment of hypertension

 - Aneurysm repair, including endovascular thoracic aortic aneurysm repair, the new "internal bypass" stent procedure that we perform with our colleagues in cardiothoracic surgery

 - Surgery for diabetic foot ulcers

 Aneurysms and strokes can strike suddenly and without warning.
 That's why it's best to identify and treat underlying causes before symptoms appear.
 Learn about our vascular disease screenings today!

 Demonstrating our commitment to providing the latest advances in patient care, our program in minimally invasive endovascular surgery offers a scope of diagnostic and treatment options which are unique in Suffolk County.
-At our Center for Vein Care — fully accredited by the Intersocietal Accreditation Commission — with offices in East Setauket, Centereach, Smithtown, Sayville, Hampton Bays, Southampton, and Huntington, our vascular specialists provide treatment for:
+At our Center for Vein Care — fully accredited by the Intersocietal Accreditation Commission — with offices in Centereach, Commack, Patchogue, Hampton Bays, and Southampton, our vascular specialists provide treatment for:

 - Acute deep vein thrombosis